einride/insure/README.md

 # Insure

-Library for building insurance layers for unknown data.
-Applicable for when you get data from Local Storage, user input, or any other source that is not guaranteed to be the expected format.
+Library for building validation functions to protect against runtime type errors.
+Applicable for when you unserialize data which has lost its TypeScript contract, for example user settings stored in LocalStorage.

 ```ts
 type Prefs = {